skills/deploy-to-azure/README.md

 ### :keyboard: Activity: TBD

-1. TBD
+1. TBD.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>